JetBrains/teamcity-sdk-docs/topics/plugins-packaging.md

 ## Plugins Loading

 TeamCity creates a child Spring Framework context per plugin.
 There are two options to load plugins classes: __standalone__ and __shared__:
-* Standalone classloading (__recommeneded__) allows loading every plugin to a separate classloader.
+* Standalone classloading (__recommended__) allows loading every plugin to a separate classloader.
 This approach allows a plugin to have additional libraries without the risk of affecting the server or other plugins.
 * Shared classloading allows loading all plugins into same classloader.
 It is not allowed to override any libraries here.
 You may specify desired the classloading mode in the `teamcity-plugin.xml` file, see the [section below](#Plugin+Descriptor).